conal/quotes/quotes.md

 "It's very dangerous to mix up the words *natural* and *habitual*.
 We have been trained to be quite habitual at communicating in ways that are quite unnatural." - Mohandas K. Gandhi

+"Types don't just contain data; types explain data." - Conor McBride ([source](http://haskell.1045720.n5.nabble.com/snoc-vs-cons-td3096899.html))

+"The word choice is a fraud while people choose only what they have been taught to choose."
+Idries Shah

+"Exhale only love." - Rumi